-- 5.22 All trees, regardless of their protected status, are a material consideration in planning applications.
-The Authority can make Tree Preservation Orders (TPOs) when considering planning applications to either prevent the removal of significant trees, or to protect significant trees from damage. - 5.23 Hedgerows provide corridors for wildlife and act as the stitching that holds together the patchwork of the many habitats that make up the countryside.
+status, are deemed a material consideration in planning applications.
+The Authority can make Tree Preservation Orders (TPOs) when considering planning applications to either prevent the removal of significant trees, or to protect significant trees from damage.
+Hedgerows provide corridors for wildlife 5.24 and link together the patchwork of the many habitats that make up the countryside.
 They also protect soil and water, add beauty and character to the landscape, and provide a significant contribution to the local heritage and distinctiveness of the area.
-Hedgerows are of particular importance for the conservation of farmland and woodland birds and for mammals, but over recent years field and domestic boundaries in the New Forest have been changing in their nature.
-Creating links between habitats through a better network of hedgerows is an identified action of the Partnership Plan, and the landscape and biodiversity value of hedges is outlined in the Authority's Design Guide15, which, together with the New Forest Land Advice Hedgerow guide16 provide guidance on how to establish a hedge and what native species can be used.
+Hedgerows are of particular importance for the conservation of farmland and woodland birds and for mammals, but over recent years field and domestic boundaries in the New Forest have been changing.
+Creating links between habitats through a better network of hedgerows is an identified action of the Partnership Plan and the landscape and biodiversity value of hedges is outlined in the Authority's Design Guide, which, together with the New Forest Land Advice Hedgerow guide provide guidance on how to establish a hedge and what native species can be used.
 Opportunities to include new hedges in developments will be encouraged through Policy DP2.
-Hedgerows are protected by the Hedgerows Regulations17 and many require permission from the Authority if removal is being considered.
+Hedgerows are protected by the Hedgerows Regulations and many require permission from the Authority if removal is being considered.